-Langley Dental Centre office provides bridges to help keep your remaining teeth from drifting out of position.
+At Langley Dental Centre, we provide dental bridges to help keep your remaining teeth from drifting out of position.
 The dental bridge, made of a grouping of interconnected crowns, is designed to fit your mouth, replacing the missing teeth while supporting those that remain.
 It is held in place by two crowns.

 You can reduce your risk of gum disease, help correct bite issues, and improve speech with a dental bridge.
 Contact Langley Dental Centre in Langley to discuss your bridge options.
 For more information on bridges, visit the Canadian Dental Association.